AgonConsole8/agon-docs/docs/GPIO.md

 The Agon Console 8 adds a few extra rows for additional connectivity to other parts of the ESP processor.

-More information about using these features can be found in the [MOS documentation](MOS-API.md).
+More information about using these features can be found in the [MOS-API documentation](MOS-API.md).

 ## GPIO Pinouts - Original Agon Light by Bernardo Kastrup